“If

 Vietnam, 1966-1967.

-carry parachutes.
-The brass plate on the right fuselage is dedicated
+no armor protection.
+The brass plate on the right fuselage on this model is dedicated

 plate on the left side